-Industrial and Manufacturing Technology in Germany, Austria, and Switzerland
+Industrial & Manufacturing Technology Guide for Startups in Germany, Austria & Switzerland

 - Jörn Menninger